SNStatComp/cbs_utils/README.rst

 Installation
 ============

-Installation at the CBS package directory X:\ (X is the network drive installation folder_)
+Installation of the CBS package can be done under linux using pip as

+directory X:\ (X is the network drive installation folder_)

 * In the conda command terminal, go to the location where you have downloaded the repository and run